gaggaetan/ephec-tools/readme.md

-Hy, this is a personal project "chrome extension" made for fun and to get à better user experience on the the EPHEC's online platforms.
+Hy, this is a personal project "chrome extension" made for fun and to get a better user experience on the the EPHEC's online platforms.

 It improve the design aesthetics and user experience of the EPHEC's online platforms.